A great all-rounder that’s ideal for those wanting an affordable desk chair that combines great features with good looks

-Does it come with a warranty?
+Does the Langfjall chair come with a warranty?

-You’ll get a 10-year guarantee from Ikea with this chair.
+You’ll get a 10-year guarantee from IKEA with this chair.

 So, what you’re no doubt wondering, is whether we’d recommend this chair?
 Would we buy it ourselves?
 The answer is yes.
 It’s sleek, it’s stylish, it has built-in lumbar support and a tilt mechanism that many of the more standard chairs don’t have, and it’s affordable.